-LTC Derrick T. Spears Chairperson 102 Ferguson Lincoln (304) 766-3291 dspears1@wvstateu.edu
+LTC Joshua Germann Chairperson 102 Ferguson Lincoln (304) 766-3291 joshua.germann@wvstateu.edu

 Military Science, also known as Army ROTC, gives students valuable real-world tools and leadership skills that will not only benefit their professional career but personal life as well.
 Army ROTC is an elective curriculum students take along with the required college classes for their respective major.
 It prepares students with the tools, training and experiences that will help them succeed in any competitive environment.